-By contrast, when there is cooperation even with opposition-as in the next short fragment from the settlement of a marital dispute (see Haviland 1996)-rather than giving him or her no space to reply, interaction is constructed so as to constrain an opponent's turns by maximally regimenting them.
+By contrast, when there is cooperation even with opposition-as in the next short fragment from the settlement of a marital dispute21-rather than giving him or her no space to reply, interaction is constructed so as to constrain an opponent's turns by maximally regimenting them.
 This is how dispute settlements are canonically supposed to proceed in Zinacantán.